Guitenbay/JunitSelenium/README.md

 **4. Variable**

-    one of the UI controlling method's arguments, can be considered the input value of `input`
+    One of the UI controlling method's arguments, can be considered the input value of `input`

 **5. Page Object**

-    one of the UI controlling method's arguments, which must be existed in `OR.txt`
+    One of the UI controlling method's arguments, which must be existed in `OR.txt`

 **6. Action_Keyword**

-    the UI controlling method
+    The UI controlling method

 **7. Results**

-    the results of the test cases after running the script
+    The results of the test cases after running the script

 ### Logger